Krappa322/arcdps_healing_stats/README.md

 # Installation
 Requires [ArcDPS](https://www.deltaconnected.com/arcdps/).

-Drag and drop arcdps_personal_stats.dll into the bin64\ directory (same directory as where arcdps d3d9.dll is)
+Drag and drop arcdps_healing_stats.dll into the bin64\ directory (same directory as where arcdps d3d9.dll is)

 # Technical information
 This addon uses the local stats provided by ArcDPS to count healing done.
 This information is only available for the local player, i.e. the server does not notify about healing done by other players to other players.
 As such it is not possible to extend the addon to include everyone's healing without every player in the instance having the addon installed.